Climbing and Bouldering Mecca at Joshua Tree National Park

 Joshua Tree National Park became a mecca for outdoor enthusiasts from all over the world by offering unparalleled rock climbing and boulder...

 Joshua Tree National Park became a mecca for outdoor enthusiasts from all over the world by offering unparalleled rock climbing and bouldering experience.
-With over 400 monzogranite formations and more than 8,000 climbing routes, everyone can find their perfect wall that best suits their skill level.
+With over 400 monzogranite formations and more than 8,000 climbing routes, everyone can find the perfect wall that best suits their skill level.
 But if you're not up for climbing, there are plenty of other activities at the park including hiking, backpacking, mountain biking, nature viewing and even stargazing.
 Yes, Joshua Tree is home to some of the darkest sky in the world!

 Do you think it's a palm?
 No. A cactus?
 Wrong again.
 Joshua tree belongs to a family of yucca.

 It looks cute and fluffy, but its 'leaves' are very sharp like needles.
-But each plant in a desert is like that - spikes and needles help keep predators away in order to save the most precious asset - water.
+But each plant in a desert is like that - spikes and needles help keep predators away to save the most precious asset - water.

 Boulders were formed by magma deep underground and over time were shaped and polished by underground water.